PIYUSHgoyal16/GPS-Route-Analyser/docs/Design.md

 ## Introduction

 1. ### Design Overview
     `GPS route Analyser` is a solely `Python` based Graphical User Interface (GUI) driven GPS routes Analysing Tool.
 It uses the Tkinter library to render the GUI.
 It also uses pandas and matplotlib to manipulate the data and plot histograms respectively.
-It uses gpxpy to parse and manipulate the files with `.gpx` format and datetime for manipulating dates, times, and time series.
+It uses gpxpy to parse and manipulate the files with `.gpx` format and datetime for manipulating data of the following types - dates, times and time series.

 2. ### Intended Audience
     This document is intended for the software developers and designers.
 Dr. Padmanabhan Rajan, the client for the software may also read the document.